-But what if you're not in the 101st Airborne, or Jack's personal razor, what if you're just Jimmy Stewart adrift in late 1950s San Francisco?
-What if, instead of having to fight Germans you just have to climb a step ladder?
-What if you're a woozy, romantic playing at being a San Francisco gumshoe and just aching for some femme to get fatale?
-Then brother, it's VERTIGO.
+But what if you're not in the 101st Airborne, or running along the edge of Jack's personal razor, of in some decadent Paris hotel, what if you're just Jimmy Stewart, that suit-and-tie-encrusted square, adrift in late 1950s super boring San Francisco?
+What if, instead of having to fight Germans, you just have to climb Midge's step ladder, but you can't even do that?
+What if you're a woozy romantic gumshoe, playing at being a San Francisco agent ("available Ferguson" - that's you)?
+Then brother, watch out --it's VERTIGO.

 Special Thanks to 1000 Frames of Hitchock from whom I filched the above screenshots!

 Thanks to Robin Wood, who's writing on Vertigo in Hitchcock Revisited, inspired many of the jumping off points of this essay.

 1a.
 Low bottom is an AA term for what's low enough to hit before you get sober and rise back to normal, i.e. almost dying of DTs or alcohol withdrawal, or living in that terrible space wherein you can't drink enough to stop your withdrawal symptoms because your body is so poisoned by alcohol you can't even get the bottle within a foot of your mouth without choking and vomiting from the smell, let alone keeping alcohol (or anything) down.
 It's a drag!

 1. Cocteau's film occurs in the space between when a small brick smokestack blows up, and when the dislodged chunk of tower falls.
 Robinson's is all a flashback in the two seconds before he's fried in the electric chair.

 2. I admit that could be because I'm much more libidinally 'fascinated' by Bibbi Anderson than Jean Marais, it might be the opposite if I was gay, female, or French.